MinnPost/minnpost-wordpress/wp-content/plugins/advanced-access-manager/readme.txt

 11. Improve your website security

 == Changelog ==

+= 5.7.3 =
+* Fixed the bug with JWT authentication
+* Fixed the PHP bug in policy metabox when no errors with JSON is detected
+* Fixed the bug with license expiration for Extended versions not properly displayed
+* Fixed the bug with Admin Menu listed incorrectly when Default Access Settings defined
+* Fixed the PHP bug in Post object when access settings are defined in a Policy
+* Improved role creation feature
+* Improved capability handling with Access & Security Policy
+* Refactor the way extension is installed to eliminate cURL issues
+* Deprecated and removed `aam_display_license` capability
+* Extended default policy document with dependencies
+* Added support for `Features` in the Access & Security Policy
+* Added policy Validation functionality
+* Reduced number of methods that use cURL to contact aamplugin.com API

 = 5.7.2 =
 * Fixed bug with Posts & Terms feature for WP version under 4.8